 These can be used for both employees and customers.
 A customer onboarding survey helps you understand how you can better meet their needs.
 This is different from customer satisfaction surveys because you’re looking for specific action items that affect the overall experience.

 Employee onboarding surveys are there to help guide your new employee as well as your processes.
-Are new employees able to find their way around, get acclimatized, understand their position, etc.?
+Are new employees able to find their way around, get acclimatized, understand their position, work well with the standard tools you use such as employee monitoring and time tracking software, etc.?
 These are things an onboarding survey will help you understand.

 7. Market research surveys